2007 Broadway stagehand strike: Effects of the strike

 The first show to be affected by the strike was Dr. Seuss' How the Grinch Stole Christmas!
 The Musical at the St. James Theatre.
 Stagehands reported to work at their normal time, and after one hour of working left the building and formed picket lines outside.
 However, because the controlling contract fell outside the union dispute, pickets in front of the theater ended.

 The strike halted business for all other affected shows.
 However, unaffected Broadway shows, various Off-Broadway and Off-Off-Broadway productions, and other live entertainment such as the Radio City Christmas Spectacular and Wintuk, all experienced a boom in sales and attendance.

 The impact of the strike was severe.
 The New York City Comptroller estimated that the city had lost $2 million a day in tax revenue because of the strike.
 Many businesses in and around Times Square also suffered significant financial losses.
 The charity group Broadway Cares/Equity Fights AIDS saw a dramatic drop in donations due to the strike, because it normally relies on donations from theater patrons after performances.
 BC/EFA launched an internet donation campaign called "Team Raiser" to offset losses.
+During the 2007 Macy's Thanksgiving Day Parade, Legally Blonde was the only show performing that was affected by the strike.
+As a result, instead of performing the show in full costumes, the cast wore merchandise T-shirts.

 Below is a list of shows affected and unaffected by the strike.
 All Off- and Off-Off-Broadway shows were unaffected.